John F. Driggs

 Driggs moved to Michigan in 1856 and engaged in the real-estate business and salt manufacturing.
 He was president of the common council of East Saginaw, Michigan, in 1858.
 He was a member of the Michigan House of Representatives, 1859–1860.
-He was tendered an appointment as colonel during the Civil War and organized the Twenty-ninth Michigan Infantry, July 29, 1864.
+He was tendered an appointment as colonel during the Civil War and organized the Twenty-ninth Michigan Infantry, July 29, 1864, his son William also served as an officer in the Civil War, serving as 1st Lieutenant of the all Native American Company K of the 1st Michigan Sharpshooters Regiment.

 Driggs was elected as a Republican becoming the first person to represent Michigan's 6th congressional district to the 38th, 39th, and 40th Congresses, serving from March 4, 1863, to March 3, 1869.
 He was one of the committee members appointed to accompany the body of President Abraham Lincoln to Springfield, Illinois, for interment.

 Driggs was injured by a fall on the ice in the winter of 1875–1876, as a result of which he died in East Saginaw.
 He was interred in Brady Hill Cemetery, Saginaw and was re-interred in Forest Lawn Cemetery in Saginaw.